-Grown on their farm in Shropshire, these roses are lovingly cared for before they are sent off to be enjoyed in gardens up and down the country.
+Grown on their farm in Shropshire, David Austin roses are lovingly cared for before they are sent off to be enjoyed in gardens up and down the country.
 We also work with other rose growers, meaning we can offer our customers the very best range.
 So if you’re looking for a particular rose just speak to us and we’ll do our best to find it for you.

 Selecting a rose for your garden is usually a matter of personal choice, it often relates to the colour and nearly always the scent.
 The range we offer at Longstock Park nursery means we should have the perfect rose for you.